Statistical Learning Theory for Control: A Finite Sample Perspective: future directions

 On the other hand, consider system

 where now the first state has marginally stable dynamics.
-Unfortunately, for this pathological example, it is in fact necessary to identify $\alpha$ in order to stabilize the system (this example is adapted from~\cite{Tsiamis2022Learning}).
+Unfortunately, for this pathological example, it is in fact necessary to identify $\alpha$ in order to stabilize the system (this example is adapted from~\cite{Tsiamis2022Learning}), suffering from complexity which scales with $\beta^{-1}$.
 In particular, we cannot stabilize the system unless we identify the sign of $\alpha$, showing that for some systems, the worst direction of the identification error matters.
 The example above shows a system for which stabilization depends on an \emph{identification bottleneck}.
 However, it seems that the constructed systems are artificial or pathological.
 It is an open problem to characterize the conditions under which we can avoid such corner cases.

-This question was also studied in the context of control-oriented identification or identification for control~\cite{gevers2005identification}.
-In many situations of interest we only need to identify the part of the model that matters for a specific closed-loop objective.
-In this case, it might be more reasonable to tune the identification towards the objective for which the model is to be used, i.e., to ensure that the model error is ``aligned'' with the control objective.
-This is particularly important in the case of agnostic learning, i.e., when there is no ``true model" and the model class can only approximate the system, as in the case of neural network parameterized model classes.
+Similar questions have been previously studied in the context of control-oriented identification or identification for control~\cite{gevers2005identification}.
+In many situations of practical interest we only need to identify the part of the model that matters for a specific closed-loop objective.
+In this case, it is reasonable to tune the identification towards the objective for which the model is to be used, i.e., to ensure that the model error is ``orthogonal'' to the control objective.
+This is particularly important in the case of agnostic learning, i.e., when there is no ``true model" and the model class can only approximate the system, which is typically the case in practice.